redwoodjs/redwood/packages/codemods/src/codemods/v5.x.x/checkReactRoot/README.md

  </html>
 ```

-This codemod removes that templating syntax from a user's index.html, and warns about other children in the react root.
+This codemod removes that templating syntax from a user's `index.html` file, and warns about other children in the react root.